PARTNERING WITH THE DIOCESE OF NORTHERN MALAWI

 The Holy Spirit is always present there.
 Please pray for Goretty Lerma and her staff.
 God has sent each one of them there to do his work.
 Of course, pray for the children that they may grow in their faith to love and serve the Lord.

-We support missionaries Summer and Guy Benton, who minister in Cambodia under the banner of the Society of Anglican Missionaries and Senders (SAMS).
+St. John the Divine support missionaries Summer and Guy Benton, who minister in foreign countries under the banner of the Society of Anglican Missionaries and Senders (SAMS).
 Summer, a native daughter of the Diocese of Fort Worth, is a Social Worker who ministers to girls who have have been victims of human sex trafficking, and Guy is a trained youth worker from New Zealand in the process of adjusting to missionary life and discerning the Lord’s call for his specific ministry.

 Anglican Relief and Development Fund